Pitch for Funds Competition

 The competition is based on the premise that the capacity to present a clear, concise, persuasive and engaging description of their research project is an essential skill that all researchers should develop.

-The 2018 UC P4F final will be held in November at the University of Canberra.
+The 2019 UC P4F final will be held on 4 April at the University of Canberra.
+Book your seat in the audience!

 Talking about P4F on Twitter?
 Use #UCP4F